Multiplicative preprojective algebras are 2-Calabi-Yau: Introduction

 Consequently, deformations of the wrapped Fukaya category, $\cW(X_{\Gamma})$, as an $A_{\infty}$-category (respectively Calabi--Yau $A_{\infty}$-category) over a degree zero base, are given by deformations of $\Lambda^{1}(\Gamma)$ as an associative algebra (respectively Calabi--Yau algebra).
 The infinitesimal deformations can be identified with $\text{HH}^{2}(\Lambda^{1}(\Gamma))$.
 Thanks to Theorem \ref{thm: 2CY}, $\Lambda^1(\Gamma)$ is 2-Calabi--Yau.
 Hence, Van den Bergh duality identifies $\text{HH}^{2}(\Lambda^{1}(\Gamma))$ with $\text{HH}_{0}(\Lambda^{1}(\Gamma))$.
 The techniques in \cite{Schedler_HH} can likely be adapted to compute the latter using the explicit basis for $\Lambda^{q}(Q)$ computed here.
 Furthermore, by the 2-Calabi--Yau property, $\text{HH}^3(\Lambda^q(Q))=0$, so there are no obstructions to extending to infinite order deformations.

 We conjecture that the same holds for every connected, non-Dynkin quiver.
-More precisely, in addition to Conjecture \ref{conj: 2CY}, we expect the following: \begin{conj} If $Q$ is connected and not Dynkin, then the dg multiplicative preprojective algebra $\Lambda^{dg,q}(Q)$ is quasi-isomorphic to $\Lambda^q(Q)$, in degree zero. \end{conj} We give the precise definitions and details, as well as proof in the case $Q$ contains a cycle, in Section \ref{s:formal}. \\ \\ \textbf{\underline{(II) Quiver varieties: Local structure of multiplicative quiver varieties}} \\ Given a dimension vector $\alpha \in \bN^{Q_0}$, the affine multiplicative quiver variety is defined as the (coarse) moduli scheme of representations of $\Lambda^q(Q)$.
+More precisely, in addition to Conjecture \ref{conj: 2CY}, we expect the following: \begin{conj} If $Q$ is connected and not Dynkin, then the dg multiplicative preprojective algebra $\Lambda^{dg,q}(Q)$ is quasi-isomorphic to $\Lambda^q(Q)$, in degree zero. \end{conj} We give the precise definitions and details, as well as proof in the case $Q$ contains a cycle, in Section \ref{s:formal}. \\ \\ \textbf{(II) Quiver varieties: Local structure of multiplicative quiver varieties} \\ \textbf{and moduli spaces attached to $2$-Calabi--Yau algebras} \\ Given a dimension vector $\alpha \in \bN^{Q_0}$, the affine multiplicative quiver variety is defined as the (coarse) moduli scheme of representations of $\Lambda^q(Q)$.
 Explicitly, it is the geometric invariant theory quotient of the space of all representations $\Lambda^q(Q) \to \bigoplus_i \Mat_{\alpha_i}(k)$ by the action of $\prod_i \GL(\alpha_i)$ by change of basis.
 See Section \ref{s:quiver_varieties} for more details (where we also recall a version incorporating a stability condition).

 Properties of multiplicative preprojective algebras determine properties of the corresponding multiplicative quiver varieties.
 For instance, in Section 7.5 of \cite{Schedler}, Tirelli and the second author observe, following \cite{Bocklandt}, that the 2-Calabi--Yau property determines the (formal) local structure of the moduli space of representations.
 Namely, any formal neighborhood can be identified with the formal neighborhood of the zero representation of the moduli space of representations of some (additive) preprojective algebra.
-Among other applications mentioned in \cite{Schedler}, it follows that, when $k$ has characteristic zero, the corresponding multiplicative quiver varieties are normal and have rational Gorenstein singularities: see Corollary \ref{c:symp-sing}.
-Provided the smooth locus is symplectic (which we expect also holds), this also implies that they have symplectic singularities in the sense of Beauville \cite{Beauss}.
-See Remark \ref{r:symp-sing}.
+This is proved in more detail here, in Theorems \ref{t:fnt-general} (filling in some more details from \cite[\S 6]{Bocklandt} where a similar result is given).
+Among other applications mentioned in \cite{Schedler}, it follows that, when $k$ has characteristic zero, the corresponding multiplicative quiver varieties are normal and are symplectic singularities in the sense of Beauville \cite{Beauss} (in particular, they are normal and have rational Gorenstein singularities): see Corollary \ref{c:symp-sing}.

 This includes (as an open subset) character varieties of Riemann surfaces of positive genus with punctures and prescribed monodromy conditions, as explained in \cite[\S 3]{Schedler} (following \cite{Shaw, Yamakawa}).
 (In the case of closed Riemann surfaces, as pointed out in \cite{Bellamy-Schedler-character}, this statement does not require our result, since the group algebra $k[\pi_1(\Sigma)]$ is well-known to be 2-Calabi--Yau.)